How do I report the New York portion of my W-2

 When you are filling out your return, the amount that you enter in Box 16 for New York should only represent the amount of your income that is taxable to New York.
 Because of this, the amount you enter in Box 16 may not match exactly what is listed on the hard copy of your W-2.
 Your New York entry in Box 16 should only list the amount of wages that are taxable to New York (generally this would be Box 1 minus any other states' Box 16 amounts).

-When you are preparing your return, be sure that the amount you entered in Box 16 for New Jersey only represents the amount that is taxable to New Jersey.
+When you are preparing your return, be sure that the amount you entered in Box 16 for New Jersey represents the difference between what your employer reported and all the other Box 16 amounts.
 Generally, all of your Box 16 entries should add up to be the New Jersey amount on the hard copy of your W-2.

 New York requires you to pay taxes on income you earned working there, even though you live in New Jersey.
 You should prepare a New Jersey Resident return and a New York non-resident return.
 (Our program will automatically calculate the Credit for Taxes Paid to Another State for your resident return when you have created the non-resident return as well.)